-Suggested Evidence of Compliance: Provide a map with geographical boundaries of jurisdiction and service areas, including location of facilities identified.
+Suggested Evidence of Compliance: Provide the most recent map of the geographical boundaries of agency jurisdiction, service areas, and location of facilities.

-Informational reference in the Management of Park and Recreation Agencies, (2010), 3rd Ed., Chapter 22 - Law Enforcement and Security, pp. 604-606.
+Informational reference in the Management of Park and Recreation Agencies, (2016), 4th Ed., Chapter 2 - Law and Jurisdiction, pp. 42.

-1.4 - Mission
+1.4 - Mission ★